-Apologizing shows you have taken responsibility and will accept consequences for your actions.
+Apologizing shows that you have taken responsibility and will accept the consequences of your actions.
 It shows the person you hurt that you have a conscience.
 It is a way to let go of the anger and hatred that often results from being hurt.

-A complete apology comes with five in-built conditions:
+A Complete Apology comes with five in-built conditions in the following sequence:

-- Fourth, assure them you will not repeat it in the future.
+- Assurance: Assure them you won’t repeat it in the future.

-- And fifth, ask them what you could do to set it right.
+- Correction: Ask them what they expect you to do to set things right.